apache/trafficserver/doc/admin-guide/plugins/geoip_acl.en.rst

     .*\.ogg  deny   US

 Note that the default in the case of no matches on the regular expressions is to "allow" the request.
-This can be overriden, see next use case.
+This can be overridden, see next use case.

 3. You can also combine 1) and 2), and provide defaults in the